philzy127/SupportCandy/supportcandy/readme.txt

 * Company, Hotel or Real Estate Service-Desk
 * To-Do List Management

-= Available Translations : =
-Available in 20+ languages.
-Also compatible with popular translation plugins like WPML, Polylang, Loco Translate, etc.
-* Arabic
-* French (France)
-* German (Germany)
-* Dutch (Netherlands)
-* Italian (Italy)
-* Portuguese (Portugal)
-* Spanish (Spain)
-* Chinese (China)
-* Chinese (Traditional)
-* Russian
-* Hebrew
-* Greek
-* Portuguese (Brazil)
-* Turkish
-* Swedish
-* Hungerian
-* Polish
-* Persian
-* Dutch (Belgium)
-* Japanese
-* Moroccan Arabic
-* Czech

-If you are a translator, you can get free access to all premium add-ons for a year in exchange for translating them into your language if it is not available already.
-We will renew the Premium subscription next year if you continue contributing to the translation.
-If interested, don't hesitate to contact us via our [support page](https://supportcandy.net/support-ticket/).

 = Our Other Plugins =
 * [PSM Multi Currency Switcher & Currency Converter for WooCommerce](https://psmplugins.com/multi-currency-for-woocommerce/) - Offer your customers a seamless multi-currency shopping experience.
 This plugin automatically updates exchange rates, detects your customer's currency by their location, and provides robust switching options so you can sell around the world with ease.